IanosLtd/kubenv/README.md

 ## License

-Kubenv is licensed under the Apache License, Version 2.0.
+kubenv is licensed under the Apache License, Version 2.0.